-In 50 Great Myths of Popular Psychology, psychologist Scott Lilienfeld and colleagues discuss several widely held commonsense beliefs about human behavior that scientific research has shown to be incorrect (Lilienfeld, Lynn, Ruscio, & Beyerstein, 2010).
+In 50 Great Myths of Popular Psychology, psychologist Scott Lilienfeld and colleagues discuss several widely held commonsense beliefs about human behavior that scientific research has shown to be incorrect (Lilienfeld, Lynn, Ruscio, & Beyerstein, 2010)3.
 Here is a short list:

-- "People use only 10% of their brain power." - "Most people experience a midlife crisis in their 40's or 50's." - "Students learn best when teaching styles are matched to their learning styles." - "Low self-esteem is a major cause of psychological problems." - "Psychiatric admissions and crimes increase during full moons."
+- "People use only 10% of their brain power." - "Most people experience a midlife crisis in their 40's or 50's." - "Students learn best when teaching styles are matched to their learning styles." - "Low self-esteem is a major cause of psychological problems."